How I Learned the Value of Linking B2B and B2C Data

 Linked Data Caters to Today’s Modern, Highly Mobile Audiences

-With the ever-growing numbers of professionals working from home, the line between our professional and personal lives is blurring.
+With an expansive numbers of professionals working from home during this uncertain COVID time, the line between our professional and personal lives continue to blur.
 Smartphones have made it too easy to constantly check our work email at home.
 In fact, one recent LinkedIn survey found that most professionals in the U.S. check in with the office by email or phone while vacationing.
 While that kind of intrusion may be a bad habit for some, it is great for marketers.
 It unveils new opportunities to reach your prospects on a platform they check constantly.
 But that isn’t always as easy as it sounds.

 With traditional data, you might buy a B2B email list with appended postal addresses.
 That may be the foundation of many successful B2B campaigns, but you would still be targeting your prospects during only one part of their lives.
 The same issue exists when you buy a B2B list—you will miss out on contacting your prospects on other channels that can really get their attention.

 Linked data is special because it includes both B2B and B2C data.
 That means you can reach your prospects while they are at work or at home (or checking their work emails at home).